Magnetic interactions and excitations in SrMnSb$_2$: Results and discussions

-\rFig{fig:j12cw} (a) illustrates the dependence of the exchange parameters $J_1$ and $J_2$ as functions of band filling within a rigid-band approximation.
+To explore the effects of electron or hole doping on exchange couplings and magnetic ordering, we calculate $J_{ij}$ as functions of band filling within a rigid-band approximation. \rFig{fig:j12cw}(a) illustrates the dependence of the exchange parameters $J_1$ and $J_2$ on the number of doping electrons.
+(The corresponding orbital resolution can be found in the appendix.)
 With hole doping, both $J_1$ and $J_2$ increase slightly before decreasing.
-The energy range spanning from -0.5 eV to $\ef$ is primarily governed by Sb-$5p$ states in the density of states (DOS), with Mn-$3d$ states contributing minimally, as depicted in \rFig{fig:j12cw} (b).
-As a result, the values of $J_1$ and $J_2$ exhibit only marginal alterations in the range of 0.1--0.45 hole/f.u. doping due to the dominant contribution of specific orbitals, namely $d_{xy}$ and $d_{xz}$(or $d_{yz}$), which exhibit negligible DOS in this interval as depicted in Figure~\ref{fig:DOS_Mn_J1w_J2w}.
-The marginal changes indicate a slight increase in $T_N$ with weak hole doping, in good agreement with previous findings~\cite{Liu2019prbhd}.
+The energy range spanning from \SI{-0.5}{\eV} to $\ef$ is primarily governed by Sb-$5p$ states in the density of states (DOS), with Mn-$3d$ states contributing minimally, as depicted in \rFig{fig:j12cw}(b).
+Consequently, the values of $J_1$ and $J_2$ exhibit only marginal alterations in the range of 0.1--0.45 hole/f.u. doping.
+The ratio of $J_1$ and $J_2$ is shown in \rfig{fig:j12cw}(c), where the red dashed lines indicate the points where the square lattice reaches maximum frustration, residing on the boundary between N\'{e}el- and stripe-type AFM configurations within the basal plane.
+The $J_1/J_2$ ratio does not change significantly with up to 0.6 hole/f.u doping.
+Furthermore, the resulting $J_0^e$ increases slightly with weak hole doping, indicating a small increase in $T_\text{N}$.
+These computational results align well with a previous experimental study on hole doping~\cite{Liu2019prbhd}, which found that the magnetic structure remains unchanged, maintaining the same in-plane N\'{e}el-type magnetic ordering with pronounced frustration, albeit with a slight increase in $T_\text{N}$.

-With the introduction of electron doping, both $J_1$ and $J_2$ experience rapid amplitude reductions.
-Remarkably, $J_2$ undergoes a substantial alteration, transitioning to a weakly FM interaction.
-The ratio of $J_1$ and $J_2$ is illustrated in Figure \ref{fig:j12cw} (c).
-In the doping range of 0.77 hole/f.u. to 0.11 electron/f.u., the magnetic system exhibits pronounced frustration.
-However, as the electron doping increases from 0.11 to 0.77 electron/f.u., the AFM order becomes stabilized.
-Beyond 0.77 electron/f.u. doping, the magnetic frustration resurfaces.
-The red dashed lines indicate the points where the square lattice reaches maximum frustration, residing on the boundary between checkerboard and stripe AFM configurations.
-Interestingly, achieving this ratio through carrier doping seems challenging.
-In conclusion, the magnetic structure is expected to remain unchanged if the system is carrier doped, as predicted by the rigid-band calculation, which aligns with previous hole-doping investigations~\cite{Liu2019prbhd}.